Head into the flu season with these 6 tips

 Lozenges for sore throat, cough, and congestion

-Breathing moist air with the use of a humidifier helps with cough and congestion.
+Breathing moist air using a humidifier helps with cough and congestion.

 an xray of healthy lungs with no signs of pneumonia.